isc-projects/kea/doc/sphinx/arm/ext-gss-tsig.rst

 This configuration file contains a number of extra elements.

 First, a list of forward and/or reverse domains with related DNS servers identified by their IP+port pairs is defined.
-If port is not specified, the default of 53 is assumed.
-This is similar to basic mode with no authentication or authentication done using TSIG keys, with the exception that static TSIG keys are not referenced by name.
+If the port is not specified, the default of 53 is assumed.
+This is similar to basic mode, with no authentication done using TSIG keys, with the exception that static TSIG keys are not referenced by name.

-Second, the ``libddns_gss_tsig.so`` library has to be specified on the ``hooks-libraries`` list.
+Second, the ``libddns_gss_tsig.so`` library must be specified on the ``hooks-libraries`` list.
 This hook takes many parameters.
-The most important one is ``servers``, which is a list of GSS-TSIG capable servers.
-If there are several servers and they share some characteristics, the values can be specified in ``parameters`` scope as defaults.
-In the example above, the defaults that apply to all servers unless otherwise specified on per server scope, are defined in lines 63 through 68.
-The defaults can be skipped if there is only one server defined or all servers have different values.
+The most important one is ``servers``, which is a list of GSS-TSIG-capable servers.
+If there are several servers and they share some characteristics, the values can be specified in the ``parameters`` scope as defaults.
+In the example above, the defaults that apply to all servers, unless otherwise specified on a per-server scope, are defined in lines 63 through 68.
+The defaults can be skipped if there is only one server defined, or if all servers have different values.

 .. table:: List of available parameters